cxharris/testing-the-docs-source/docs/doc-testing/intro.md

 What's needed is a way to harness the power of automation to test and validate our content, eliminating a lot of the tedium and mistakes that happen when human beings are forced to do the job.
 Even better, if this task can be performed by the same technical writers and content developers who maintain the information in the first place, then we can set up a virtuous feedback loop that amplifies the power of writing teams.

 *Automated browser testing tools* are a well-established segment of the software industry, used by engineers everywhere to test their web applications.
-But there's also a huge latent potential for their productive use in documentation and technical content workflows.
-What's more, with online content, the universe of possible tests is vastly smaller than is the case across the general reach of software development, making the entire proposition eminently workable, even for very small teams and even solo writers.
+But there's also a huge latent potential for their productive use in online documentation and technical content workflows.
+What's more, with online content, the universe of possible tests is vastly smaller than is the case across the whole of software development, making the entire proposition eminently workable, even for very small teams and even solo writers.
 ## Use cases

 In case you're wondering what kinds of things it's possible to automatically test, here's a taster: